robotmoose/robotmoose/README.md

 * A web **front end** for user friendly robot setup, teleoperation, and programming.
 See www/js for the code, which is built in JavaScript on bootstrap.
 * A central JSON server called **superstar**, used by the robot to make its sensor values available to the front end (as /superstar/*robotname*/sensors), used the by the front end to post robot commands (at /superstar/*robotname*/robots), and used for persistent storage as well.
 See superstar/ for the code, which is built in C++ on Mongoose, but the HTTP get and set commands can be sent from any language, and is conceptually similar to MongoDB.
 * An on-robot **back end**, that relays superstar commands to the robot hardware, and keeps track of the robot location.
-See tabula_rasa/ for a C++ version.
+See tabula_rasa/chromeapp for an easy to use RobotMoose chrome app GUI; or tabula_rasa/ for a command line C++ backend.
 * A runtime configurable Arduino **firmware**, which allows new robot hardware to be added at runtime without re-flashing or editing the code.

 The typical usage model puts the front end on the robot pilot's web browser, superstar on a cloud server accessible from anywhere, the backend on a laptop onboard the robot, and the Arduino directly wired into the robot hardware.
 But you can run all the software on a single low-end laptop for a network-free version, or use a dedicated superstar on a closed network, or many other permutations.